longturn/freeciv21/docs/Playing/faq.rst

 While that’s technically possible, hex and iso-hex topologies aren’t directly compatible with each other, so the result isn’t playable in a good (visualization) way.
 In the client you can force the change of tileset by going to :menuselection:`Game --> Load Another Tileset`.
 If the client can change, it will and you will be able to experiment a bit.
-If there is a complete discrepency, the client will throw an error and won't make the requested change.
+If there is a complete discrepency, the client will throw an error and will not make the requested change.

 How do I play on a hexagonal grid?